Lord of Mann: 17th and 18th centuries

 In 1736, on the death of James Stanley, 10th Earl of Derby, the Duke of Atholl, a maternal grandson of James Stanley, 7th Earl of Derby, succeeded to the sovereignty of the Isle of Man, while a more distant cousin succeeded as Earl of Derby.

 Revestment

-In 1765, Charlotte Murray, Duchess of Atholl, 8th Baroness Strange, sold the suzerainty of the island to the British government for £70,000 and an annuity of £2,000 (£5,235,000 and £150,000 respectively in modern terms).
-By the passage of the Isle of Man Purchase Act 1765 the title of Lord of Mann was revested into the British Crown.
+In 1765, Charlotte, Duchess of Atholl, 8th Baroness Strange, sold the suzerainty of the island to the British government for £70,000 and an annuity of £2,000 (£5,235,000 and £150,000 respectively in modern terms).
+By the passage of the Isle of Man Purchase Act 1765, the title of Lord of Mann was revested into the British Crown.
 It has therefore since been used in the Isle of Man to refer to the reigning British monarch.